-- After all necessary pathology examinations and the final pathology report have been completed, amputated limbs are cremated and the remains disposed of. - A copy of the signed "Surgical Consent Form" (contains provision for disposal) must accompany specimen and surgical requisition to the laboratory.
+- After all necessary pathology examinations and the final pathology report have been completed, amputated limbs are cremated and the remains disposed of with other biohazardous surgical pathology tissues. - A copy of the signed "Surgical Consent Form" (contains provision for disposal) must accompany specimen and surgical requisition to the laboratory.